 The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-A single regime which imposes penalties for failure to make or deliver returns or documents on or before the statutory filing date for the particular return in question is being introduced and will eventually apply to all taxes and duties for which HMRC is responsible.
-The regime has not yet been fully implemented, and this will be staged over the next few years, with the provisions being brought into effect by Treasury order.
+A single regime that imposes penalties for failure to make or deliver returns or documents on or before the statutory filing date for the particular return in question was legislated in 2009.

 The harmonised penalty regime imposes the following penalties: